Macy's, Inc.

 M Fundamental Analysis

-Financial Health The company maintains a moderate debt position with a debt-to-equity ratio of 1.21 and overall debt ratio of 31%.
-However, cash flow metrics are concerning, with negative operating cash flow per share and a cash flow to debt ratio of -0.002, indicating the company is not generating sufficient cash to service its obligations.
-The low current ratio of 1.25 and minimal quick ratio of 0.18 suggest limited liquidity buffers.
+Financial Health The company maintains a reasonable debt ratio of 31% but shows concerning cash flow metrics with negative operating cash flow per share and cash flow to debt ratio.
+The low quick ratio of 0.18 indicates limited liquid assets relative to current obligations, though the current ratio of 1.25 remains acceptable.

-Operational Efficiency Operational efficiency appears challenged, with weak returns evidenced by a ROE of just 0.25% and ROA of 0.06%.
-Asset turnover of 0.29 indicates poor utilization of the company's asset base to generate revenue.
-The inventory turnover of 0.45 and high days inventory outstanding of 199 days suggest potential inventory management issues affecting overall operational performance.
+Operational Efficiency Operational efficiency appears weak with ROE at just 0.25% and asset turnover of 0.29, indicating poor returns and inefficient asset utilization.
+The inventory turnover of 0.45 and high days inventory outstanding of 199 days suggest slow inventory movement and potential working capital inefficiencies.

 Quarterly Revenue